1dv031/syllabus/seminars/part_1/seminar.md

 5. Can we see/reconstruct the communication to gain any knowledge about its content/data?

 <br />
-Hint: You will find useful functions in the menus under "Analyze" and "Statistics".
+Hint: You will find useful functions in the menus under "Analyse" and "Statistics".
 For more information about Wireshark you can try [the user guide](https://www.wireshark.org/docs/wsug_html_chunked/) or look around at the web site, [wireshark.org](https://www.wireshark.org/), where you also can download Wireshark.

 ### Presenting the findings at the seminar